Secondairy/Minecraft-EggChallenge/README.md

 # Secondairy's Minecraft Speedrun EggChallenge

----

-## Run Submission

-Runs can be submitted here: https://forms.gle/8waXJ4US81CXWgsp7

-You can submit multiple runs if you get a faster time.
-Submissions are open NOW and will close on Monday 28th of May 11PM UTC, to see what time this is in other common timezones, click here: https://www.worldtimebuddy.com/?qm=1&lid=100,2147714,7,8,6,1816670,2643743,2988507&h=100&date=2023-5-28&sln=22-23&hf=1

-Winners will be announced by the end of the same week on [my twitter](twitter.com/2econdairy), and be contacted individually to receive their share of the prize pool.

----

 ## Format Information

 The format of this challenge is RSG Any%, with an egg permanently placed in your offhand.
 A run is invalidated if the egg is ever thrown at any point.